moneyforward/xls_function/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/moneyforward/xls_function.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](./CODE_OF_CONDUCT.md).

+- You can create a pull request to the main branch.
+- You should not change the version on your pull request.

 ## License